Prince Consort Hotel

 Prince Consort Hotel is a heritage-listed hotel at 230 Wickham Street, Fortitude Valley, City of Brisbane, Queensland, Australia.
 It was designed by Richard Gailey and built from 1887 to 1888 with later extensions.
 It was added to the Queensland Heritage Register on 21 October 1992.
 In 2014, it is trading as the Elephant Hotel.

 History

-The present Prince Consort Hotel, a three-storeyed masonry building, was erected in 1887-88 for Brisbane publican John Daniel Heal.
+The present Prince Consort Hotel, a three-storeyed masonry building, was erected in 1887–1888 for Brisbane publican John Daniel Heal.
+David Thomson and his wife Mary ran the hotel for a period in the 1890s.

 It was the second Prince Consort Hotel to occupy the site.
 The first was built c.1863 and leased by Heal.
 In 1879 Heal purchased the hotel and by 1887 he had acquired several adjoining subdivisions as well.
 The old building was demolished and its larger replacement took twelve months to build.

 The new Prince Consort Hotel was designed by architect Richard Gailey, who called tenders in mid-1887.